Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Experiments

 \section{Experiments}

-We empirically evaluate our three detection methods across multiple datasets and under the two scenarios described earlier, focusing on both detection speed and reliability.
-The rest of this section presents our experimental setup, results, and discussion.
+We empirically evaluate our three detection methods across multiple datasets and under the two scenarios described earlier, focusing on detection speed and reliability.
+We describe the experimental setup, followed by a cross-silo proof-of-concept, scalability experiments, and results overview.

-\subsection{Datasets Description}
+\subsection{Datasets description}